 7. Position the grill on your deck close to an electrical plug

 Enjoying cooking a rotisserie chicken in the barbeque.
 Don’t make the mistake of having to run a cord across the deck, creating a tripping hazard.
 Design the deck with a plug close to the grill.
-Then you can conveniently roast without a tripping hazard on the deck.
+Then, you can conveniently roast without a tripping hazard on the deck.

 8. Place the grill close to overhead light

-Evening grilling is fun.
-The air cooling after a hot day, enjoying super on the deck with family as the sun dips.
-But you will need to see what you are doing on the grill.
 Position the grill close to an overhead light.
 Bright enough to work by, more than an ambience light.

 9. A deck roof protecting the grill from the rain

-Sheltering the grill from the rain allows you to grill even on those raining days.
-Even in a rainy region.
-Like Vancouver, where you have more rain days than sun.
-A roof over a gas grill allows you to grill even on raining days.
-One of the advantages of a gas grill, you can use it under a deck roof if the sides are open for ventilation.
+A rainy region, like Vancouver, where you have more rainy days than the sun.
+A roof over a gas grill allows you to grill even on rainy days.
+One of the advantages of a gas grill, you can use it under a deck roofOpens in a new tab. if the sides are open for ventilation.
 A small roof over the grill allows you to barbeque regardless of the weather.

 A small note about grill roofs: ideally, the grill roof should be 8’ (2.4m) or higher.
 Providing enough room for the smoke to rise out of your face.

 But rain doesn’t always fall straight down.
 A grill roof 8’ (2.4m) high will need to extend past the grill 24” (600mm).
-A higher roof which is better will need longer eaves.
+A higher roof, which is better, will need longer eaves.
 A 9’ (2.7m) roof should overhang the grill 30-36” (760-900mm) to keep it dry in the rain.

 10. Position the deck grill for Ventilation

-A deck grill under a roof needs to have ventilation.
-Never enclose a grill on the deck.
 A cover over a gas grill is fine, but make sure the walls are open enough to allow the air to move the smoke off the deck.

 11. Position the grill for shade from the summer heat

 The rain is not the only weather to shelter the grill from.
 Shade from the heat of the sun also can be advantageous.
-Position the barbeque to be cooled by the shade as you grill.

 “Try and place your BBQ in a position where shade covers it for most of the day.
 Setting up a grill in the shade is one thing but keeping it there is another.”

-Artisan Stone
+Artisan StoneOpens in a new tab.

 12. Keep the gas grill on the deck away from overhead tree branches

 Trees around the deck may be great, providing shade while you grill.
 But make sure that there is at least 10’ (3m) between the top of the grill and the tree branches.
 Hate to burn those trees while frying your steaks.
-Besides leaves from the trees don’t make good toppings and increase cleaning.

 13. Place the grill close enough to the house to use the house kitchen

 Typically, most food prep is done in the kitchen.
 Position the grill close enough that you can use the kitchen while grilling outside.
-If the barbeque is so far away from the house that you can’t grab the barbeque sauce without burning the steaks.
+If the barbeque is so far away from the house you can’t grab the barbeque sauce without burning the steaks.
 The grill is too far away from the house.

-The added advantage of setting up the grill close to house and kitchen is it will save you money on not needing an outdoor kitchen.
-A deck kitchen is nice, but expensive.
+The added advantage of setting up the grill close to the house and kitchen is it will save you money on not needing an outdoor kitchen.
+A deck kitchen is nice but expensive.
 Your deck grill close to your house saves you from having to pay for two kitchens.
 One in your house and the other one on the deck

 14. Locate the grill far enough away from the house

-Yes, I just said place the grill close conveniently close to the house, but it also needs a safe distance between the house and the barbeque.
+Yes, I just said to place the grill close conveniently close to the house, but it also needs a safe distance between the house and the barbeque.

 First, the house is combustible, and you don’t want the grill to damage it.
 In particular, vinyl siding can easily be melted by the heat of the grill.
-Most grills’ operator manual will provide the required distance between vinyl and the grill.
+Most grills’ operator manual will provide the required distance between the vinyl and the grill.
 Often varying between 6” (150mm) and 24” (600mm) depending on the grill.
 Take the time to confirm the grill clearance before firing it up.

 Secondly, the grill needs to be far enough away for smoke will not enter the house through open windows.
 Look to see where the opening windows are in the house are in relation to the deck and grill.
-Prevailing winds on the deck will play a big part.
+Prevailing windsOpens in a new tab. on the deck will play a big part.

 Having a small area beside the grill will allow you and a friend to chat while cooking.